kokapelli/Task-Assignment-React/README.md

 * Mapbox keybind for LineString does not work.

-* Placing an order will only work every other time it is pressed due to poor man's boolean flipping approach.
+* Placing an order will only work once it is pressed due to poor man's boolean flipping approach.

 * Occasionally the float round up will bug and produce a long sequence of decimals